 - Investing in stocks can be very passive.

-- When you invest in index funds, you’re almost guaranteed that your money is going to grow over the long run.
+- When you invest in index funds, you’re almost guaranteed that your money will grow over the long run.

 - You can lower your taxable income if you invest in certain types of accounts.